Pandakar/SATDoku/README.md

 2. A single line containing a puzzle.
 Example:
   `py miniSAT.py 003020600900305001001806400008102900700000008006708200002609500800203009005010300 --infile`

-The current form of this program only covers the minimal encoding covered during lectures.
+The current form of this program can encode a N-by-N puzzle in either minimal or exteneded encoding with DIMACS or GSAT formatting
-Output is recorded in puzzle.cnf according to conjunctive normal form standards.
+Output is recorded in puzzle.cnf according to the user specified format.

+The N-by-N format only considers N, where N is a perfect square number.
+This is requried for the inner grids of the sudoku to work.

+Further file named sudoku.meta is generated with each puzzle.
+This stores the characters used in the puzzle allowing users to use characters such as `@` or  `b` or `K` to be fed in as characters in a puzzle.
+If a puzzle has more than N unique characters (N from N-by-N) then it is rejected as it has too many unique values.
+Notably all english letters such as `a` and `A` are consiered different chracters.

 For output as a grid, run: